Welcome back greed and stress, we've missed you! | DW | 19.05.2020

 While the economic fallout has been noticeably felt by low-income groups — many of whom are unable to work from home and saw the stores, factories or restaurants they work in closed — the nationwide lockdowns have also hurt many of the world's wealthiest people, which Dorling said is unlike the financial crisis when the top 10% increased their riches.

-He told DW that the pandemic has "pulled a rug from under the top 2-3% of society,” whose profits rely on globalization and the free movement of goods and people.
-It was likely the effects reaching the most wealthy that offered the best hope for a noticeable societal change.
+He told DW that the pandemic has "pulled a rug from under the top 2-3% of society,” whose profits rely on globalization and the free movement of goods and people, and the best hope for a noticeable societal change was if the wealthy feel the pinch.

 "In the past, when you get that degree of insecurity for pretty powerful, well off people, bigger changes are possible,” Dorling added.